AltafAhmedGeek/books-management-app/README.md

 php artisan db:seed
 php artisan serve
 ```
+use email : test@example.com and password : 123 to login

 ### 2. Optimize Routes (optional)
 These steps are optional but are good to do.
 ```bash